EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ## Discussion

 Until the 1960s, soil fauna was considered mainly earthworms, and terrestrial ecologists considered most of the soil fauna as a "black box" of decomposers and detritivores [@Briones2014].
-The information gradually collected over the following decades regarding the edaphic microarthropods is reaching the point where it is possible to focus on integrative works [@Pautasso2013].
-However, the available information is still scarce and mostly restricted to the most numerous or conspicuous groups of the soil microarthropods, mainly from European soils.
+The information gradually collected over the following decades regarding edaphic microarthropods has reached the point where there is a need to focus on integrative works [@Pautasso2013].
+However, the available information is still scarce and mostly restricted to the most numerous or conspicuous groups of the soil microarthropods, and mainly from European soils.

 For soil microarthropods, the evidence provided by laboratory work results in the most straightforward traditional method to know how these animals use trophic resources, their feeding behavior, their food preferences, and their development and growth in controlled environments, but feeding links observed in the laboratory do not necessarily relevant for the field [@Nielsen2018; @Potapov2022].
 The method used to relate the isotopic signature of organisms and their resources is a recently developed tool that is useful for detecting the importance and the changes in time or space of assumed trophic relationships, which means that we have to know in advance if the trophic relationship exists.
 The main drawback of the method is that if we erroneously assign a trophic relationship, the proportions of the diets could be greatly distorted from the real trophic relationships.
 On the other side, this method has several advantages: 1) it can analyze a large number of species and an important variety of resources [@Potapov2019], 2) it can provide field evidence of real interactions, 3) it can provide quantitative data, accounting for interaction strength, 4) it can provide information on assimilation and not only ingestion [@Nielsen2018].